harleengrewal2007/Induction/README.md

 To illustrate this, he shared a profound anecdote from the childhood of Guru Nanak Dev Ji, where the young Nanak humbly questioned his teacher, Gopal Pandha Ji: "I have written 'One'—but why should I proceed to write 'Two' when I have not yet understood 'One'?"
 This deep humility and thirst for understanding, he said, is what modern students must rediscover.

-Drawing a timeless comparison, Dr. Singh urged students to become seekers like Guru Nanak Dev Ji, who spent his entire life in pursuit of the truth and ultimately arrived at the essence of the divine—ੴ (Ik Onkar).
+Drawing a timeless comparison, he urged students to become seekers like Guru Nanak Dev Ji, who spent his entire life in pursuit of the truth and ultimately arrived at the essence of the divine—ੴ (Ik Onkar).
 He beautifully explained Guru Nanak Dev Ji’s interpretation:

 "ਇਕੁ ਸੰਸਾਰੀ, ਇਕੁ ਭੰਡਾਰੀ, ਇਕੁ ਲਾਏ ਦੀਬਾਣੁ ॥"